Max ROI with GPS Tracking for Trucks

 Calculating the True ROI of a Truck GPS System

-The highest ROI shows up when you connect tracking data to operational outcomes.
-Wired trackers can help monitor equipment usage, verify employee timesheets, validate customer billing, and minimize overtime, shifting the focus from anti-theft to labor efficiency and asset productivity, according to Intangles on GPS navigation systems for trucks and fleet managers.
+If you pitch truck tracking internally as a fuel tool, you’re underselling it.
+Fuel matters, but labor discipline and job capacity usually matter more.
+The highest ROI comes when you connect tracking data to operational outcomes.
+Wired trackers can help monitor equipment usage, verify employee timesheets, validate customer billing, and minimize overtime, shifting the focus from anti-theft to labor efficiency and asset productivity.
+6

 The ROI model that actually holds up